New Medicine Service (NMS) – FAQs

-Published on: 10th July 2013 | Updated on: 18th October 2023
+Published on: 10th July 2013 | Updated on: 3rd September 2025

-This page contains the answers to frequently asked question on the New Medicine Service (NMS)
+This page contains the answers to frequently asked question on the New Medicine Service (NMS).

-Click on a heading below
+Click on a heading below for more information

 Q. Can pharmacy logos, or other additions or alterations be made to the NMS Feedback Form?